SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 var result = await observable.FirstOrDefaultAsync();
 ```

-Alternatively, you can use the `ToObservable()` method to return a `cold` observable of the command and will not have started.
-Then, when you `Subscribe()` to it, the underlying command will begin execution and the results will be made available in the Observers `OnNext(result)` method.
+Alternatively, you can use the `ToObservable()` method to return a `cold` observable for the command.
+Upon return, the command will not have started executing.
+Instead, when you `Subscribe()` to it, the underlying command will begin execution and the results will be made available in the Observers `OnNext(result)` method.

 ```csharp
 var command = new FortuneServiceCommand(....);